Mckeachie Johnston Studios

 C4415E87-D881-4E04-A260-0C529F48B982_1_105_c.jpeg

-Jan and I have fired our gas kiln several times and have also fired our old and trusted large Nobori Gama wood-fired kiln.
+Jan and I have fired our gas kiln several times and also fired our old and trusted large Nobori Gama wood-fired kiln .

 We have an abundance of lovely high-fired pieces selected from these firings.

-Our historic log showroom will be open weekends in September 10:30 am to 4:00 pm, each Saturday and Sunday, for personal visits.
-We are also available weekdays and early evenings by appointment.
+Our historic log showroom will be open weekends for personal visits. by appointment.
 Call or text 612-850-8089.

 For our many out of area friends, pieces will be available online on our website: McKeachieJohnstonStudios.com.